▶️ Grants, funds helping ease Central Oregon's childcare crisis

 There’s also more assistance for caretakers who work overnights.

-Additionally, the state says a change in how part and full-time work is calculated means many families will now be eligible for help.
+Additionally, the state says a change in how part-time and full-time work is calculated means many families will now be eligible for help.

 You can read the full press release from NeighborImpact here: